webpack/webpack.js.org/content/how-to/lazy-load/react.md

 ## LazilyLoad Component

 Lets have a look at a consumer choosing to lazily load some components.
 The `importLazy` is simply a function that returns the `default` property, this is for Babel/ES2015 interoperability.
 If you don't need that you can omit the `importLazy` helper.
+The `importLazy` function simply returns whatever was exported as `export default` in the target module.

 ```jsx
 <LazilyLoad modules={{